Site map Main Index Chapter supplements Copyright

 Consequences

-Since malnutrition is a deviation from homeostasis, body cells do not have optimum conditions and function less effectively.
+(i.e., from continuing good health), body cells do not have optimum conditions and function less effectively.
 This decline in cell function leads to a decline in the ability of the body to adapt to other changes in internal or external conditions and therefore may result in further decrements in homeostasis.
 For example, calcium deficiency can lead to weaker bones that provide less support, and then fractures from traumatic injury or ordinary activities may occur.
 Similarly, protein deficiency can reduce the ability of white blood cells to combat bacteria, and infections may occur.
 Finally, in cases of excess fat and carbohydrate intakes, the obesity that may develop can inhibit the quick movements needed to avoid an accident such as a fall.

 Besides reducing adaptive responses that maintain homeostasis, the malfunctions caused by malnutrition can substantially reduce the enjoyment derived from activities.
 As examples, obesity from an excess food intake often leads to an earlier onset of fatigue and discomfort from recreational activities, and a zinc deficiency can lead to reductions in taste sensations and decrease the pleasure derived from foods.